-Using Insurance to Pay for Drug and Alcohol Treatment
+Using Insurance for Rehab and Detox

 Understanding how to use insurance to pay for drug detox or rehab is critical if you are seeking addiction treatment.
 This article will walk you through the details of insurance coverage for detox and rehab care.
 You’ll learn how to check your insurance coverage, what drug addiction treatments are covered, and more.

-Under the Affordable Care Act (ACA), mental and behavioral health benefits, such as substance use disorder (SUD) treatment, are considered essential to your well-being.1 This means that your insurance must cover drug and alcohol treatment in some way.1
+Under the Affordable Care Act (ACA), mental and behavioral health benefits, such as substance use disorder (SUD) treatment, are considered essential to your well-being.1 This means that your health insurance must cover drug and alcohol treatment in some way.1

 In addition, the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) is a federal law that ensures you get the same level of treatment options for SUD treatment as you do for other medical conditions.2